saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdidpa1.jpg">

-* After filling in the above info, click Next and then Install and then Finish when you get a success message.
+* After filling in the above info, click Next > and then Install > and then Finish when you get a success message.

 You are now done the step "Installing the Data Provisioning Agent".
+The next step is to register the DPA with your HANA system.

 [Go Back Up to the List of Steps](#steps)